rkt/rkt/Documentation/devel/architecture.md

 ### Stage 1 systemd Architecture

-rkt's Stage 1 includes a very minimal systemd that takes care of launching the apps in each pod, apply per-app resource isolators and make sure the apps finish in an orderly manner.
+rkt's Stage1 includes a very minimal systemd that takes care of launching the apps in each pod, apply per-app resource isolators and make sure the apps finish in an orderly manner.

 We will now detail how the starting, shutdown, and exist status collection of the apps in a pod are implemented internally.